 You will discover many varieties of tea flavors once you step into the fantastic world of teas.
 Common tea types include green tea, white tea, black tea, oolong tea, herbal tea, and rooibos tea.
 Generally, almost all teas come from a species of plant known as Camellia sinensis.
 Other teas don’t come from any plant at all.
 Yet each variety of tea has a lot to offer regarding its flavor regardless of its origin.
 To pick the best flavor for your next cup, explore and understand the many different flavors that are out there.

 Black Tea Flavors

 Most people prefer black tea to have their daily kick of caffeine.
-While there is no doubt that this tea is known for the energy boost, it also has a great aroma and robust flavor.
+While there is no doubt that this tea is known for the boost, it also has a great aroma and robust flavor.

 Assam is an Indian tea and has a chocolaty flavor with hints of spice and malt.
 It also works as a base for some tea blends, including the famous Masala Chai.

 Darjeeling is another tea from India and has a lighter and delicate flavor though it can give a different kind of flavor in each harvest, from mild to spicy and musky flavor.
 Indians imported it during the British colonial rule, and since then, it has remained a staple.

 Nilgiri tea also originates from India but is not as popular as Darjeeling or Assam.
 It is rich and aromatic and gives a sweet and fruity flavor.

 The Yunnan tea originates from China and has a smooth, rich flavor like honey and chocolate, while some types have a peppery sweetness.

 Lapsang Souchong is another Chinese tea for people who like intense flavors.
 Its sensual smoky aroma mimics pine and tobacco.